Mercedes-Benz CL-Class (C215): Safety

-Standard equipment included front and rear side curtain airbags.
+Standard safety equipment included front and rear side curtain airbags.
 In total, the C215 features 8 airbags: 2 frontal (driver and passenger), 4 side airbags (one for each passenger, optional for rear seats) and 2 window-airbags.
-LED brake lights became standard.
+Additionally, the CL featured automatically height-adjusting rear shoulder belts and rear-seat head restraints that rose automatically when the rear seat belts were fastened.
+LED brake lights are also standard.
+In 2003, the cars were upgraded with the Pre-Safe precrash system.